Erionite: Properties

-Carcinogenicity
+Toxicity and carcinogenicity

 Erionite is known to be a human carcinogen and is listed by the International Agency for Research on Cancer as a Group 1 Carcinogen.
 The prevalence of malignant pleural and peritoneal mesothelioma due to erionite exposure in the Cappadocia region of Central Anatolia is very high.
 Descriptive studies have reported an excess of mortality from mesothelioma in individuals living in three Turkish villages where there was chronic exposure to erionite; only two cases of mesothelioma occurred in the control village, both in women born elsewhere.
 An excess of lung cancer also was reported in two of the three villages contaminated with erionite.
 Respirable erionite fibers were detected in air samples collected from the affected villages, and lung tissue samples collected from mesothelioma cases contained erionite fibers.
 A higher proportion of ferruginous bodies with a zeolite core were found in inhabitants of the contaminated villages than of those from the two control villages.
 Erionite is reportedly present in the local volcanic tuff.

 There is sufficient evidence of carcinogenicity of erionite in experimental animals.
 Rats exposed to erionite by inhalation or injection (intrapleural or intraperitoneal) and mice exposed by intraperitoneal injection had a high incidence of mesothelioma.
+Erionite administered by the intraplueral route has been shown to be 200 times more carcinogenic than asbestos.

 Additionally, although carcinogenic properties of erionite have been discovered by investigating the erionite found in Central Anatolia, Turkey, no difference in their carcinogenic capacity has been observed when it was compared to the erionite obtained in North Dakota, USA.

+Studies have shown that erionite is far more potent than asbestos as a carcinogen.
+In animal studies which compared erionite to other asbestos minerals, it proved to be 300 to 800 times more potent than chrysotile.
+When compared to the most potent asbestos crocidolite, erionite was 100 to 500 times more potent.